---

 ## Step 3: Deploy AI-Native Infrastructure

-* **DOM Bloat Reduction**: Audit and reduce DOM bloat to ensure core article text is accessible without executing JavaScript payloads.
-AI crawlers often cannot read comparison tables rendered via React state.
+* **Audit and reduce DOM bloat** to ensure core article text is accessible without executing JavaScript payloads.
+If your comparison tables are rendered via React state, AI crawlers cannot read them.

-* **Text-Based Tables**: Avoid embedding tables as images.
-Text locked in an image is invisible to AI crawlers without significant computational overhead.
+* **Avoid embedding tables as images** because text locked in an image is invisible to every AI crawler without significant computational overhead.

 ## Step 4: Close the Feedback Loop with Real Data

-**Closing the feedback loop requires connecting Google Search Console, GA4, and AI referral tracking to monitor citation performance.** Traditional GA4 traffic metrics are insufficient in a zero-click environment because you must identify which specific prompts generate citations and which content converts AI-referred visitors.
-When a competitor captures a citation you previously held, the signal appears as a drop in AI-referred sessions from that specific prompt cluster.
+**Closing the feedback loop requires connecting Google Search Console, GA4, and AI referral tracking to monitor specific prompt citations and conversion data.** Traditional GA4 traffic metrics are insufficient in a zero-click environment.
+You must identify which specific prompts generate citations and which content successfully converts AI-referred visitors to ensure your strategy remains effective.

-**The GEO implementation sequence is strictly interdependent to ensure structural integrity.** You cannot structure content for prompts you haven't mapped (Step 2 depends on Step 1), and infrastructure optimization without content restructuring creates a mismatch that schema cannot resolve (Step 3 depends on Step 2).
-Without a live feedback loop, you cannot determine if the strategy is working or where to iterate (Step 4 depends on all three).
+**The GEO implementation sequence is strictly linear because each step provides the necessary foundation for the next.** You cannot structure content for prompts you have not mapped (Step 2 depends on Step 1).
+Infrastructure optimization without content restructuring creates a mismatch that schema cannot resolve (Step 3 depends on Step 2).
+Without a live feedback loop, you cannot determine if the strategy is working (Step 4 depends on all previous steps).

 # Why DIY GEO Implementation Fails